damianfraszczak/rpasdt/README.md

-# RPaSDT
+# RP&SDT

-RPaSDT - Rumour propagation and source detection toolkit.
+RP&SDT - Rumour propagation and source detection toolkit.

+## Docker Setup

+To use docker, refer to its [README](docs/files/docker.md) file.

+## CLI Commands list

+To use docker, refer to its [README](docs/files/cli.md) file.

 ## Maintainers